 How to use it

 You simply ask the client to draw a picture of how they see their situation now.
 They then label the picture with a phrase (Often in the form Verb (modifier) Noun) which describes the process that is going on there.
 An example could be “Struggling Alone” when people are working frantically.
 The client then draws another picture that describes how she/he would like things to be at a time in the future, one to two years is usual.
 She/he describes the desired process as a verb and noun (say) “Achieving calmly”.
-Finally you help the client to choose the change process that will help her/him to change things from the present to the future process.
-This might be “Helping Each Other”.
+Finally, you help the client to choose the change process that will help her/him to change things from the present to the future process.
+This might be “Seeking Help”.

 People usually feel much better when they become clearly aware of the present situation and why it is frustrating them.
 This gives them something to tackle.
 Building a vision for the future energises them.
 It is even better in a group when people find they share the same dreams.
 The strategic direction can inform and give life to all the work that a person does.
 Old issues that have festered for years get confronted and dealt with.